-- Description of the condition triggering the need for corrective action review - Date the condition was identified - Description of immediate steps taken (see SWPPP Section 4) - A signed and certified statement in accordance with Appendix B.11 of the MSGP - For spills or leaks, include the following additional documentation: - Description of the incident, including material - o Date and time that the spill or leak occurred, if known - o Amount, quantity, or volume of the spill - o Location of the incident - Cause of spill or leak - If pollutants were (or have the potential to be) discharged to WOTUS - o Response actions - Date and time that clean-up was completed - Date and time that notification was made to regulators - Names and positions of personnel involved with the response, notification, and/or cleanup, as applicable - o Description of measures taken to prevent any reoccurrence of the spill or leak
+- Description of the condition triggering the need for corrective action review - Date the condition was identified - Description of immediate steps taken (see SWPPP Section 4) - A signed and certified statement in accordance with Appendix B.11 of the MSGP

+For spills or leaks, include the following additional documentation:

+- Description of the incident, including material

+- Date and time that the spill or leak occurred, if known

+- Amount, quantity, or volume of the spill

+- Location of the incident

+- Cause of spill or leak

+- Whether pollutants were (or have the potential to be) discharged to WOTUS

+- Response actions

+- Date and time that clean-up was completed

+- Date and time that notification was made to regulators

+- Names and positions of personnel involved with the response, notification, and/or cleanup, as applicable - Description of measures taken to prevent any reoccurrence of the spill or leak

-Within 14 days of discovery of any condition listed in SWPPP Section 7.1 and Section 7.2, the following will be documented:
+Within 14 days of discovery of any condition listed in SWPPP Section 7.1 and Section 7.2, a summary of the corrective action taken or to be taken will be documented and will include:

-- Summary of corrective action taken or to be taken - Initiation and completion dates, or scheduled completion dates, for each corrective action - o Documentation of why any required dates are not met - Scheduled dates for installation and implementation of controls - o Basis for determination if corrective action is deemed not necessary
+- Initiation and completion dates, or scheduled completion dates, for each corrective action - Documentation of why any required dates are not met - Scheduled dates for installation and implementation of controls - Basis for determination if corrective action is deemed not necessary

 Corrective action findings will be summarized in the Annual Report required to be submitted to the EPA.
-Corrective action documentation is not required to be submitted to the EPA, unless specifically requested to do so.
+Corrective action documentation is not required to be submitted to the EPA, unless specifically requested.